 If you can find a family member or friend with excellent credit who will agree to co-sign a loan with you, you might be able to get a more favorable interest rate.
 If you are fortunate enough to find someone who is willing and able to help you in this way, make sure you treat it like a business transaction.
 Remember that if you default on the loan, your co-signer will be legally responsible for repaying the full amount borrowed.
 The loan will also appear on both of your credit reports, so your payment behaviors will not only affect your credit but theirs as well.

-Peer to Peer (P2P) loans may be another option.
-Typically, P2P lenders want to see a credit score of over 640, but they may consider a lesser credit score if you can explain your current financial situation to their satisfaction.
-For instance, if your credit scores have dropped recently because of unexpected financial hardship like the loss of a job, you may be able to persuade a P2P lender of your creditworthiness if you have found another job and you are now working to rebuild your credit.
+Marketplace lending platforms, which are sometimes called peer to peer (P2P) lenders, may be another option.
+Typically, marketplace lenders want to see a credit score of over 640, but they may consider a lesser credit score if you can explain your current financial situation to their satisfaction.
+For instance, if your credit scores have dropped recently because of unexpected financial hardship like the loss of a job, you may be able to persuade a P2P lender of your creditworthiness, as long as you’ve found another job and you are working to rebuild your credit.

 What about credit cards for people with bad credit?